Skip to main content

 To analyze your page level stats, you will first need to complete your first site audit.

-Page Details > Inlinks Section
+Page Slide-out > Inlinks tab

-This section will list all the "inlinks" whose URL(s) point to the page you are reviewing.
+This tab will list all the "inlinks" whose URL(s) point to the page you are reviewing.
 You will also see other link attributes such as the anchor text, if it is a dofollow or a nofollow link, and the link type.

-Page Details > Outlinks Section
+Page Details > Outlinks Tab

-Page Details > Images Section
+Page Details > Images Tab

 Did this answer your question?